Constraints.USUAL_CONSTRAINTS

 Variants

-• :all_equal: Global constraint ensuring that all the values of x are all equal.
+: Global constraint ensuring that the values inx

 concept(:all_equal, x; val=nothing, pair_vars=zeros(x), op=+)